droidwayin/GentleDynamics/README.md

 ## Why Only 1 EQ Band?
 (High-Pass Filter)

 This preset uses just one EQ band (**25 Hz high-pass filter**) because the 8-band compressor dynamically adjusts all frequencies in real-time, making additional EQ adjustments unnecessary and potentially disruptive to its natural sound enhancement.
+The high-pass filter also eases the MBC’s processing by removing unwanted low-end frequencies.

 **Key Reasons:**